Pain management in children

 In a three-year study published in 2012, the National Pain Audit found that 8% of children in the UK experience severe pain.

 Pain is often misunderstood, undiagnosed and untreated, especially in children.
-Reasons may include difficulties in assessing its severity, with children finding it hard to communicate their pain or not appearing to be distressed.
+Reasons may include difficulties in assessing severity, with children not appearing to be distressed or having difficulty communicating their pain.

 Want to read more?